radian-software/straight.el/README.md

 Note that you will have to scroll through the entire buffer first, since `font-lock-mode` computes syntax highlighting lazily.

+## Contributing

+Please do!
+Development takes place on the `develop` branch.
+You can switch to that branch with

+    (setq straight-repository-branch "develop")

+and base your pull requests from it.
+Please try to follow the style of the surrounding code and documentation, but anything is welcome.

 ## News